shk33/angular-chat/README.md

-# angular
+# Firebase and Angular

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+This toy project is for learning the basics of angular js and firebase.
+Following the "Real-Time Web Apps with Angular JS and Firebase" course from http://tutsplus.com.

 ## Build & development